 Time Heals All (October 2020 Update)

-Exactly 10 weeks after the first night Cogburn spent in his cabin, he toddled to the big coop at dusk and hopped on the roost next to the rest of the flock.
-Unlike when he tried this a few weeks ago, this time, nobody ran away or freaked out.
+Exactly 10 weeks after the first night Cogburn spent in his cabin, he toddled to the big coop at dusk and hopped on the roost with the rest of the flock.
+Unlike when he tried this a few weeks ago, this time, nobody freaked out.
 The flock had finally welcomed him back.

-Truly, while bungling around trying to tame this raging roo, it’s become clear that the best balm of all is time.
-Time for these teenage chickens to mature and time for new chicken tenders to learn how to read and work with them.
+Truly, it’s become clear that the best balm is time.
+Time for these teenage chickens to mature and for us to learn how to read and work with them.